fluxninja/aperture/docs/content/get-started/integrations/flow-control/sdk/python/manual.md

 ```

 For more context on how to use Aperture Python SDK to set feature Control
-Points, you can take a look at the [example app][example] available in our
+Points, you can take a look at the [example app][example] available in the
 repository.

 <!--- TODO: Change to pypi package once it is published. --->